enableiot/iotkit-agent/README.md

 The IoT Kit Agent includes default certificates to provide "out of the box" connectivity.
 These are fine for public data submissions but should not be used for production deployments.

+## What's new in version 1.8.1
+DP-4299 – Add connecting to WS server in iotkit-admin test command
+* Test command of agent should also try to connect to WS server.

+DP-4279 – Print connection closed reason for WS protocol
+* Upgrade websocket dependency package and print connection closed reason for websocket protocol.

+DP-4247 – Implement ping-pong in websocket protocol of iotkit-agent

+DP-3998 – IoT Kit Agent CP Header update to BSD-2
+* We need to update CP Headers for IoT Kit Agent repo - Intel headers should be BSD-2 instead of BSD-3 accordingly.

+DP-3944 – Change order of options in help message of iotkit-admin
+* Group similar options so that order will be logical.

+DP-3931 – Add command in agent to synchronize time.
+* Time in Galileo devices can be wrong because there is no battery to maintain internal clock.
+Add a command in agent to set Galileo time using that route.
+If user synchronize time with dashboard and send observation, it should be visible in  last 10 minutes chart regardless of his time zone.

+DP-3792 – Handling agent disconnect exception
+* Handle disconnect exception, add logging meaningful message in case of connection close.

+DP-3781 – Add command to agent that shows current data directory
+* Add command to agent that shows current data directory: iotkit-admin.js data-directory

+DP-3742 – Read proxy from HTTP_PROXY environment variable
+* If proxy is not configured (false), environment variable HTTP_PROXY should be checked.
+If proxy is specified in user config, this configuration should be used instead of globally configured proxy.

+DP-3596 – During activation process connection to MQTT broker has been unnecessary closed
+* When agent is connected through MQTT, invoking iotkit-admin.js activate process ends with several disconnections with broker.

+DP-3588 – Removing 'filterBy' function that duplicates build-in 'filter'

+DP-3587 – Changing unnecessary newTimeStamp function for build-in Date.now()
+* 'newTimeStamp' function will be removed since it is doing the same as Date.now() function but with unnecessary operations.

+DP-4689 – Fix for WS connection without proxy
+* When system proxy not set, WS connector throws error

 ## What's new in version 1.7.1
 DP-4247 – Improved detection of connection loss for WebSocket protocol
 * Agent exchange messages with Web Socket Server on regular basis and try to reconnect in case of no response from the server.